- Designing and implementing field experiments and quasi-experimental evaluations

 - Development and labor economics

-Paolo Abarcar is an applied microeconomist with primary research interests in international development and labor economics.
-His work tries to identify programs that do or do not work in developing countries and the mechanisms that underlie their success or failure.
-He is experienced in conducting rigorous evaluations by using field and natural experiments and by analyzing large and previously unused administrative data sets.
+Paolo Abarcar is an applied microeconomist with primary research interests in international development, labor, and education research.
+His work tries to identify which programs do or do not work in developing country settings and the mechanisms that underlie their success or failure.
+He conducts rigorous evaluations by using field and natural experiments and by analyzing large and previously unused administrative datasets.

-Abarcar’s previous research has focused on issues related to international migration and its effects on migrants and on origin countries.
-He was a co-principal investigator for a randomized trial of financial education and financial services offered to migrant households in Cabanatuan, Philippines.
-For another study, he used the Asian financial crisis as a natural experiment, looking at exchange rate shocks to uncover why Australian legal permanent immigrants might return to their home countries.
-Abarcar has also investigated the extent to which employers value foreign work experience by running an audit study: sending thousands of fictitious resumes, randomly assigning which applicants were return migrants, and tracking callback rates.
-His most recent work uses administrative data on the universe of migrant departures and school enrollments from the Philippines to dispel myths about international migration leading to the depletion of human capital, or “brain drain.”
+Abarcar’s other research has focused on investigating issues related to international migration and its effects on migrants and origin countries.
+He was co-principal investigator for a randomized controlled trial to study the effects of offering financial education and financial services to migrant households in Cabanatuan, Philippines.
+In a paper recently published in the Journal of Economic Behavior & Organization, he used the Asian financial crisis as a natural experiment to uncover why Australian legal permanent immigrants might return to their home countries by looking at exchange rate shocks.
+Abarcar has also investigated the extent to which employers valued foreign work experience by running an audit study, in which he sent thousands of fictitious resumes, randomly assigned which applicants were return migrants, and tracked callback rates.
+His most recent work uses administrative data on the universe of migrant departures and school enrollments from the Philippines to dispel myths on how international migration leads to the depletion of human capital or brain drain.

-A native Filipino, Abarcar earned his Ph.D. in economics and public policy at the University of Michigan and has presented at academic and policy conferences, including recently at the Northeast Universities Development Consortium Conference and at the Institute for the Study of Labor (IZA) Annual Migration Meeting.
-Before attending graduate school, he worked at the Center for Global Development in Washington, D.C., researching international migration and issues related to foreign aid.
+A native Filipino, Abarcar finished his Ph.D. in economics and public policy at the University of Michigan, Ann Arbor in 2016.
+He presents at academic and policy conferences, including recently at the NEUDC Conference and at the IZA Annual Migration Meeting.
+Before graduate school, he worked at the Center for Global Development in Washington, DC, and focused on international migration research and foreign aid related issues.